Photocurrents induced by structured light: Photocurrents induced by twisted radiation

 Radial photocurrents $j_r$ lead to a redistribution of electric charge in the 2DEG plane and, hence, to the (non-uniform) electrostatic potential $U(r)$, which, in turn, results in the radial drift current $j_{r}^{(\rm drift)} = - \sigma_0 \, d U / d r$, where $\sigma_0 = n e^2 \tau /m^*$ is the static conductivity.
 In the open circuit configuration, the total radial current in the steady-state regime vanishes, $j_r + j_{r}^{(\rm drift)} = 0$, which yields

 Therefore, for the photocurrents induced by the Bessel beams, Eqs.~\eqref{jth_bessel} and~\eqref{jpolph_bessel}, we obtain

 where

-The electrostatic potential profile depends on the beam parameters, which can be used in experiments for extracting the parameters.
+and $J_m$ is the Bessel function.
 Interestingly, $U(\infty) - U(0)$ does not vanish for the beams with $m = 0, \pm 1$ only.
 This voltage is determined solely by the photocurrent $j_r^{(\rm pol)} + j_r^{(\rm ph)}$ for the beams with $m=0$ and by the photothermoelectric current $j^{\rm (th)}_r$ for the beams with $m = \pm 1$.
+The photovoltage $U_0$ is of the order of $1$~mV for the terahertz beams with the intensity 1~kW/cm$^2$ and the structure parameters listed in the end of Sec.~III.

 Azimuthal photocurrents $j_{\varphi}$ do not produce voltage drops in homogeneous 2D systems~\footnote{In samples with special geometry, like split rings, azimuthal photocurrents can also be detected as voltage drops}.
 What they produce is a static magnetic field $\bm B_{\rm photo}$, which points along the 2DEG plane normal at $z = 0$.
 At the center of the beam, the field can be readily calculated from the Biot-Savart law